jmacdotorg/warblers-nest/README.md

 That said, it works, and demonstrates various (though by no means all) key features of the Inform language and development system.
 This includes a complete skein file that acts as an effective regression-test suite for the game, leading its automated player down every significant story-path.

+## What's included

+This source release includes:

+* This README file, and a corresponding LICENSE file.

+* A `Warbler.inform` bundle, ready for opening with the Inform IDE.
+It contains the story source and the skein, more or less as it stood when I finished creating the game in 2010.

+* The game's cover art.

 ## Making it go

 First, download and install the latest version of [Inform](http://inform7.com) in a matter befitting your computer.
 Then open `warbler.inform` with Inform.
 Poof, you should see the story's source code in the Inform IDE.
 Hitting the IDE's __Go!__ button should, indeed, compile the game and make it go.